larryhastings/big/README.md

   those local functions to module level, which means we no longer rebind them each time the function is called.
-As a very rough guess, this can be as much as a 10% speedup for `multisplit` run on short workloads.
+As a very rough guess, this can be as much as a 10% speedup for `multisplit` run on very short workloads.
 (It's also *never* slower.)

   In the case of [`merge_columns`,](#merge_columnscolumns-column_separator--overflow_responseoverflowresponseraise-overflow_before0-overflow_after0) we were binding functions inside a loop (!!) inside a function.
-  These local functions are still bound inside `merge_columns`, but they're now outside the loop.
+  (That was dumb, huh.)
+These local functions are still bound inside `merge_columns`, but now at least they're outside the loop.

 * Another minor speedup for `multisplit`: when `reverse=True`, we used to reverse the results *three times!*  We now explicitly